-Milos is renowned for the crystal sea, relaxing ambiance and the little fishing villages.
-For example, Klima, with the traditional architecture and boat garages is one of the most beautiful little villages.
-Plaka and Pollonia are, also, beautiful examples of the simplistic Cycladic architecture.
+Milos is renowned for the crystal sea, relaxing ambiance, and the little fishing villages.
+For example, Klima, with its traditional architecture and boat garages is one of the most beautiful little villages.
+Plaka and Pollonia are, also, beautiful examples of simplistic Cycladic architecture.
 Stroll around these little villages and eat fresh fish and seafood at the traditional fish taverns.

-As for the beaches, the most popular beach of Milos is hands down, Sarakiniko.
+As for the beaches, the most popular beach in Milos is hands down, Sarakiniko.
 Its impressive lunar landscape makes it a must beach to visit, when in Milos.

 Island hopping from Santorini to Milos is very popular.
 This is because both islands are very romantic and quiet.
 In summer, frequent ferries connect Santorini with the scenic port of Adamas in Milos, making island hopping quite simple.